jezer0x/blog/_posts/2022-06-30-blockchain-scaling.md

 Let’s create more blockchains!
 Each chain has their own set of validators with custom parameters, governance and consensus mechanisms.
 Each chain can specialize in a particular use case and tune themselves accordingly.
 For example: GameFi projects can run on cheap and fast chains while DeFi runs on Ethereum for better security guarantees.
 In fact, we already live in this world since we have lots of “Alt L1s”.

 The problem with this approach is fragmentation of liquidity and loss of composability.
-Interoperability between different chains is not a solved problem [Tooltip on bridges].
-The Cosmos ecosystem has been working on these cross-chain problems for quite some time.
+Interoperability between different chains is not a solved problem.[^bridges] The Cosmos ecosystem has been working on these cross-chain problems for quite some time.
 They’ve come up with a generalized messaging protocol called the “Inter Blockchain Communication” (IBC).
 They want anyone to be able to spin up and customize a chain easily using open source projects like Tendermint Core, CosmosSDK, Ignite CLI.
 In the Cosmos model, the validator sets are independent and don’t keep a check on the others.
 Each validator set can be small because the work is now split between the blockchains.

 | ![mapofzones.gif](../assets/2022-06-30-blockchain-scaling/mapofzones.gif) |
 |:--:|